Remove the central administration site

 If you connect Configuration Manager with Azure Monitor, you need to reset the connection.
 The first step to resolve any issues is to renew the secret key.
 If that doesn't resolve the issue, recreate the connection.

-In version 2002, if you enable synchronization of Surface drivers, reconfigure this feature after you remove the CAS.
-For more information, see Include Microsoft Surface drivers and firmware updates.
+If you enable synchronization of Surface drivers, reconfigure this feature after you remove the CAS.
+For more information, see Microsoft Surface drivers and firmware updates.

 If you manage third-party software updates: